google/koladata/docs/api_reference.md

 Executes flat maps over the given iterable.

 `fn` is called for each item in the iterable, and must return an iterable.
-The resulting iterable is then interleaved to get the final result.
-Please note that the order of the items in each functor output iterables is preserved, while these iterables is not preserved.
+The resulting iterables are then interleaved to get the final result.
+Please note that the order of the items in each functor output iterable is preserved, while the order of these iterables is not preserved.

 If `fn=lambda x: kd.iterables.make(f(x), g(x))` and
 `iterable=kd.iterables.make(x1, x2)`, the resulting iterable will be